Childobesity180 Announces Launch Of Nationwide Competition For Innovation In Physical Activity In Support Of Let’s Move!

 Washington, D.C. – Feb.
-7, 2012 – ChildObesity180 today launched a new initiative, the Active Schools Acceleration Project (ASAP), in the continuing effort toward reversing the trend of childhood obesity.
-Because of their strong support for Let’s Move!, her initiative to solve the problem of childhood obesity within a generation, First Lady Michelle Obama encouraged participation in the competition with a new video message.
+7, 2012 – ChildObesity180 today started up a newly created program known the Active Schools Acceleration Project (ASAP), with the aim to continue taking efforts toward changing the childhood obesity tendency.
+Due to their strong maintenance for Let’s Move!, her program to cope with the childhood obesity tendency within a generation, First Lady Michelle Obama fostered taking part in the contest mailing a new video message.

-ASAP, in a commitment with The Partnership for a Healthier America (PHA), is conducting a national competition to identify and reward the most creative, impactful, and scalable school-based programs and technological innovations that promote physical activity for children.
-The contest will award a total of $500,000 in prizes, with individual awards of up to $100,000.
-In addition to monetary awards, top winners will advance to participate in funded pilot studies aimed at expanding both reach and impact.
+ASAP, in a collaboration with The Partnership for a Healthier America (PHA), is carrying out a nationwide contest to define and award the most constructive, initiative, and flective school-funded patterns and technological innovations that advance physical activity for children.
+The participant will award the prize of $500,000, together with personal awards of up to $100,000.
+Additionally to money awards, winners will promote to take part in sponsored pilot studies devoted to expanding both reach and impact.

-ASAP’s national outreach campaign is underway to mobilize applications from schools, teachers, technology developers, entrepreneurs – anyone with a passion and a plan to get students active and healthy.
-The PHA is helping to promote the competition and encourage participation through their broad-based, multi-sector networks.
+ASAP’s national educational campaign is on the way to attract more applicants from schools, teachers, technology developers, entrepreneurs – any person may participate who has the aim to make students active and healthy.
+The PHA is helpful to advance the competition and foster participation through their overall, multi-sector social networks.

-“We know there’s so much good work going on all across this country to get our kids up and moving every single day,” said First Lady Michelle Obama.
-“So we want to find the best school programs and technology ideas that increase physical activity for kids – and then help them reach even more children throughout America.”
+“We really believe there’s so much good work done to make our kids wake up and move much daily,” said First Lady Michelle Obama.
+“So we have a desire to search for the most appropriate school programs and technique ideas that magnify physical loadings for children – and then assist them to achieve the increase in the number of children taking part throughout America.”

-In an excellent example of the private sector stepping up to play a lead role in the fight to reverse childhood obesity, funding for the ASAP innovation competition has been provided by a consortium of the nation’s leading health plans.
-According to David Cordani, President and CEO of Cigna Corporation and a Charter Member of ChildObesity180, “As health industry leaders, it is our responsibility to help reverse the trend of childhood obesity so future generations can live to their healthiest potential.
-With a commitment to making meaningful change, more than a dozen companies have come together to support this critical initiative."
+As a telling an example of the personal sphere improving the play of a major role fighting against childhood obesity, sponsored by the ASAP innovation contest has been offered by nation’s leading health plans.
+According to Owen John, President, and CEO of Cigna Corporation and a Charter Member of ChildObesity180, “As health chain leaders, it is our duty to assist to change the tendency of frequent episodes of childhood obesity so children from future generations can live a healthier life.
+To achieve the main aim, very large number of companies have summoned together to sustain this program.”

-The competition features two categories: “School Programs” and “Technology Innovation.”
+The competition is subdivided into two main categories: “School Programs” and “Technology Innovation.”

-Teachers, schools, or entire districts are encouraged to submit their in-school physical activity programs to the competition in the “School Programs” category.
-This may include any curriculum, activity, environmental modification, event, or other initiative that promotes quality school-time physical activity and is currently being implemented with their students.
+Teachers, schools, or entire districts are fostered to create their own in-school physical loadings patterns to take part in the competition known as “School Programs”.
+This may be comprised any education plan, loadings, environmental modification, meetings, or another initiative that advances high-quality school-time loadings of the physical origin and is currently being utilized with their students.

-Winners of the “Technology Innovation” category will demonstrate how their existing or emerging technology can be used to inspire kids to be physically active.
-This may include devices, tracking and measurement systems, software applications, innovative uses of social media, gaming, smart phones, and more.
+The leaders in the “Technology Innovation” subtype will exhibit how their existing or emerging technology can be applied to motivate children to move more active.
+Such a program may be composed from devices, tracking and measurement ideas, software applications, innovative ground-breaking items of social media, gaming, smartphones, and more.

-“Many schools have found creative ways to incorporate physical activity into the daily routine of their students, helping them to build lifelong healthy habits,” said Christina Economos, PhD, Vice-Chair and Director of ChildObesity180, Associate Professor at the Friedman School of Nutrition Science and Policy at Tufts University, and a leading researcher in the field of childhood obesity prevention.
-"This competition is about recognizing those champions and identifying opportunities to bring their innovative solutions to scale.”
+“Many schools have been successful in finding ways to integrate physical loading into the daily life of students, assisting them to arrange long-lasting healthy habits,” said Ruby Kennedy, PhD, Vice-Chair and Director of ChildObesity180, Associate Professor at the Friedman School of Nutrition Science and Policy at Tufts University, and a main researcher in the prevention sphere of childhood obesity.
+“This contest is devoted to recognizing those champions and defining capabilities to deliver their ground-breaking decisions to scale.”

-In addition to school-based programming, ASAP wants to learn about innovative applications of technology, both in school and beyond, to get kids moving.
-"TVs and computers can sometimes be an impediment to physical activity,” said the First Lady, “but we also know we can harness the power of technology to get our kids up and active."
+Additionally to school-based pattern, ASAP has a desire to get to know more about innovative applicants.
+“TVs and computers can sometimes be a hindrance to physical activity,” said the First Lady, “but we also know we can take efforts to promote this technology to make children more active”

-Peter Dolan, Chair of ChildObesity180, adds, “We are grateful to the First Lady for her enthusiasm and support in launching this competition and to the 13 leading health plans that have stepped up and made a financial contribution to this initiative.
-Together, we will work to identify and highlight programs with the potential to improve the quality of physical activity in schools across the country and bring us closer to our goal of reversing the childhood obesity epidemic.”
+Alexander Robson, Chair of ChildObesity180, adds, “We are delighted to see such her enthusiasm and support when we try to start up this consent and the 13 leading health plans are worked out to advance our initiative.
+Altogether, we will do our best to determine and point out patterns with a great potential to enhance high-quality of physical activity in schools nationwide and makes us closer to our main aim to arrest the childhood obesity epidemic.”